Dentistry is a profession built on precision, care, and service. It is also, quite honestly, a high-pressure environment.

 - Waiting too long to clarify a marketing plan

+Sometimes the issue is not lack of knowledge — it is internal friction.
 And sometimes that friction comes from simple overwhelm.
-Too many ideas.
-Too many tasks.
-Too many open loops taking up mental space.
+Too many ideas, too many tasks, too many open loops taking up mental space.

 That is why decluttering the mind is so helpful.
 When you get all those open loops out of your head and into categories, things become more manageable.
 You can breathe again.
 You can prioritize.
 You can move.